In this guide we’ll look at some of the best wood chisel sets.

 You can use a chisel to create a shallow mortice cut, such as to fit a hinge.
-For this, you need to mark out the area to be cut away by scoring around the hinge with a knife.
+For this, you mark out the area to be cut away by scoring around the hinge with a knife.
 Next, make a vertical cut at either end of the area you want to remove.
-This will prevent your later cuts from straying outside the required area.
-You then use the chisel bevel side down at a low angle and gently tap the end with the mallet.
-The blade will penetrate into the wood lifting up a sliver of wood as it moves.
-If the cut needs to be deeper, you simply raise the angle of the blade.
-Continue this process until you have removed all the necessary wood and the hinge fits perfectly.
+This will prevent later cuts from straying outside the marked area.
+You then apply the chisel bevel side down at a low angle and gently tap the end with the mallet.
+The blade penetrates the wood lifting a sliver of wood as it moves.
+For deeper cuts simply raise the angle of the blade.
+Continue this process until you have removed the excess wood and the hinge fits perfectly.

 You can also use a wood chisel to make a paring cut.
-For this, you lay the flat side of the chisel on the workpiece.
-You then move the chisel forward and to the side in an arcing movement to remove fine slivers of wood until you achieve the required result.
-This type of cut should be done with the force of your hand rather than a mallet.
+For this you lay the flat side of the chisel on the work piece.
+Then move the chisel forward and to the side in an arcing movement to remove fine slivers of wood until you achieve the required result.
+This type of cut should be made with the force of your hand rather than a mallet.

-You can use a combination of these cuts if necessary, for instance chopping out with a vertical cut and then removing the rest of the wood with a horizontal cut.
+Of course you can use a combination of these cuts if necessary, for instance chopping out with a vertical cut and removing the remainder with a horizontal cut.

 How do I sharpen my wood chisels?

 Begin by holding the back of your chisel flat to a sharpening stone and working it backwards and forwards lengthwise.
 Start with a coarse grit stone, working your way through medium and fine grit stones.
 A bench grinder will save you time and effort.